 - The kind of proteins, fats, and carbs will be discussed later in the other half of the article.

 - Do this for 2 months and reduce the number you got earlier by a further 100 calories if needed.
-(Mostly, deduction is always better)
+(Mostly, a deduction is always better)